Get 200 Real Life User Stories

-A final difference between user stories and IEEE 830–style requirements specifications is that with the latter the cost of each requirement is not made visible until all the requirements are written.
 The typical scenario is that one or more analysts spends two or three months (often longer) writing a lengthy requirements document.
 This document is then handed to the programmers, who tell the analysts (who relay the message to the customer) that the project will take 24 months, rather than the six months they had hoped for.
-In this case, time was wasted writing the three-fourths of the document that the team won't have time to develop, and more time will be wasted as the developers, analysts, and customer iterate over which functionality can be developed in time.
-With stories, an estimate is associated with each story immediately.
-The customer knows the velocity of the team and the cost of each story.
-When she has written enough stories to fill all the iterations, she knows she's done.

-Kent Beck explains this difference with an analogy of registering for wedding gifts.8 When you register, you don’t see the cost of each item.
+Kent Beck told me once that this difference was like registering for wedding gifts.
+When you register, you don’t see the cost of each item.
 You just make a wish list of everything you want.

 Cost-blind wish lists may work for weddings, but they don't work for product development.
 When a customer, product owner, or stakeholder places an item on their project wish list, they need to know its cost.

 What About You?